joannakarayianni/Intent-Clustering/README.md

 Developed a Clustering Algorithm using K-means.
 Utilized Multilingual SBERT for embeddings, UMAP for Dimensionality Reduction & Silhouette Score for finding optimal number of clusters and Evaluation.

+From the algorithm, 20 clusters occured.
+The final silhouette score for the cluster evaluation was 0.69.

 # Setup

 ## Create Virtual Enviroment